GWC-QC/GWC_Intro-To-Unity/Help Desk/README.md

 # Need help?
 Check out the following.
-If your question isn't here, ask me in the meeting!
+If your question isn't here, ask me in the meeting or before it!

 ---
 ### **My project won't load / I can't download Unity Hub / Any concerns about setting up.**